timeplus-io/proton/examples/awesome-sensor-logger/README.md

 * latest version of Proton, to receive the live data and apply stream processing
 * latest version of Grafana, to visualize the live data with streaming SQL
 * a lightweight proxy server to convert JSON from sensor loggers to the format for Proton Ingest API
-* a short-live container to start proton client and create the stream `phone`

 Wait for about half a minute to have all containers up running.